-- Why do guitar pickups have different sounds?
+- Why do electric guitar pickups have different sounds?

-This is something you can easily observe by playing closer to the bridge and hearing the treble content increase and the volume decrease.
+This is something you can easily observe when you use the bridge pickup and hear the treble content increase and the volume decrease.
 You can feel the strings stiffen and become less mobile the closer to the bridge that you play.

 As the string moves away from the anchor point in the bridge and increases in elasticity, there is an increase in volume and bass, because the string has potential for greater movement.

 For this reason, each pickup needs to be manufactured for its correct position.
-Using a bridge pickup in the neck position can result in a much louder output than desired.
+Using bridge pickups in the neck position can result in a much louder output than desired.

-Fans of single pickup guitars sometimes argue that they can sound better than guitars with two or more pickups and share various opinions on why this might be the case.
+Fans of single pickup guitar sounds sometimes argue that they can sound better than electric guitars with two or more pickups and share various opinions on why this might be the case.